Hardline (band)

-Hardline is an American hard rock band.
+Hardline is an American-European hard rock band.
 Originally formed in 1991 by brothers Johnny Gioeli and Joey Gioeli, the band consisted of five members, Johnny Gioeli, Joey Gioeli, Neal Schon, Todd Jensen and Deen Castronovo.
-The band's most recent album is Heart, Mind and Soul, which was released in 2021.
+The band's most recent album is Shout!, which was released in April 2026.
 Joey Gioeli has not appeared on a Hardline album since 2002's II, after retiring from music to focus on the family business.
-Johnny Gioeli remains the only original member of the band.
+Since 2003, Johnny Gioeli is the only remaining original member of the band, while he, bassist Anna Portalupi, and keyboardist/backing vocalist Alessandro Del Vecchio are the longest running members of the band, the latter two having joined in 2011 and have performed in five studio albums since.

 History

 Formation, debut album and first breakup (1991–1992)

 Hardline is a band created by brothers Johnny Gioeli and Joey Gioeli, who had previously played in the bands Killerhit and Brunette, starred in the unreleased Roman Coppola film 'Smash Crash & Burn' as the band Royal Smash, and later played in the band Gravity, and have since returned to Hardline.
 The band originally also included guitarist Neal Schon of Journey and Bad English, bassist Todd Jensen (ex-Sequel), and drummer Deen Castronovo.
 The group's sound was a mainstream commercialized mixture of glam metal and AOR.
 Two of the group's first songs were played in the movie Rapid Fire which starred Brandon Lee, the son of martial arts expert, Bruce Lee, at the actor's request.

 Their debut album Double Eclipse was released on April 28, 1992, and was well received by audiences and had extensive radio airplay at the time.
 It consisted of many tracks suitable for the album-oriented rock genre.
 They toured with artists such as Mr. Big and Extreme across America.
 Several music videos such as "Hot Cherie", "Takin' Me Down", and "Can't Find My Way" were made to promote the album.
 The Streetheart / Danny Spanos cover of "Hot Cherie" was their most famous performance.
 The Japanese edition of the album featured the bonus track "Love Leads the Way".
 Although they mainly performed as opening acts for artists, they did do their own shows too.
 Plans for a Japan tour were also made but folded after the band broke up in late 1992.
 Extensive touring in other countries such as Europe were also planned, but again did not materialise after the band's initial break up.

 On November 2, 1992, the Hardline song "In the Hands of Time" was played in its entirety during a montage on the "Princess of Tides" episode of the TV serial, Baywatch.